 But because synthetic grass is so unique, you may have some questions about how best to care for and look after it.
 Many people want to know if it is possible to drive on artificial grass or park on it.

-So, can you drive on artificial grass?
 In general, driving on artificial grass is not recommended.
 Here’s why:

 While the synthetic grass layer itself can handle a lot of weight, the wheels’ twisting motion damages the fibers, along with the rubber and tread of the tires pulling the fibers away from the grass backing.